 You should also identify the directories that are ranking well around your keyword terms and make sure you are listed with them.

 When it comes to populating your directory profile ensure that you are submitting your business to the most relevant category and providing as much relevant information as possible.
-Avoid taking any of the description from the copy on your own website.
+Avoid taking any of the descriptions from the copy on your own website.

 Reviews